Thermoresponsivity of poly(N-isopropylacrylamide) microgels in water-trehalose solution and its relation to protein behavior: Materials and Methods

 For the water-trehalose solution, the kinematic viscosity $\nu$ was measured with a micro-Ubbelhode viscosimeter, the mass density $\rho$ with an Anton Paar DMA 5000 M densitometer, and the dynamic viscosity $\eta$ was calculated as $\eta=\rho \nu$.
 At any temperature, the refractive index $n_{D}$ is related to $\rho$ by the Lorentz-Lorenz equation, $r=\rho^{-1}(n_{D}^{2}-1)/(n_{D}^{2}+2)$, where the specific refractivity $r$ is rather temperature-independent.
 The value of $r$ was obtained at 298.3 K from $n_{D}=1.368$, measured with a NAR-1T Liquid Abbe refractometer, and $\rho=1.098643$ g cm$^{-3}$, independently measured.

-For pure water, mass density, refractive index and viscosity data as a function of temperature are available from the literature.
-We used $\rho$ and $n_{D}$ from ref. \cite{PhilippSM2012}.
+For pure water, mass density, refractive index, and viscosity data as a function of temperature are available from the literature.
+We used $\rho$ and $n_{D}$ taken from ref. \cite{PhilippSM2012}, after having verified the agreement with the measured value at one reference temperature.
 Measurements of $\nu$ were repeated, providing values of $\eta$ in perfect agreement with the literature ones \cite{KorsonJPC1968}.
 The temperature dependence of $\rho$, $\eta$ and $n_{D}$ for the two solvent media is shown in Fig. S1.